octopi-assembly/arkstore/README.md

 # arkstore
 SQL, NoSQL and file backup

+This backup script uses subprocess to take backup of the files.

 ### This Backup Script is to take backup of server. ###

 * Quick summary